-USA: Reject Dangerous Amendments & Support Animal-Protection Measures in the 2018 Farm Bill
+USA: Congress Rejects Dangerous Amendments & Supports Animal-Protection Measures in 2018 Farm Bill

-Meanwhile, the House’s bill contains the Parity in Animal Cruelty Enforcement (PACE) Act, added via an amendment offered by Reps.
+Meanwhile, the House’s bill contained the Parity in Animal Cruelty Enforcement (PACE) Act, added via an amendment offered by Reps.
 Peter Roskam (R-IL), Earl Blumenauer (D-OR), John Faso (R-NY) and Steve Knight (R-CA), which seeks to end cockfighting in U.S. territories by closing loopholes that prevent the federal prohibition of this heinous crime.
-The House bill also contains a strong prohibition on the consumption of dog and cat meat to ensure our nation’s pets don’t fall victim to a cruel and abhorrent practice.
+Additionally, Congress included a federal prohibition on the consumption and trade of dog and cat meat in the U.S. While the final language is not as strong as the original House passed provision, it is a stride in the right direction for animals.

-While the inclusion of the PAWS and PACE Acts is great news for animals, it’s also important that Congress reject the King Provision, or the so-called “Protect Interstate Commerce Act.”
-This provision, included in the House version of the Farm Bill, seeks to strip states and localities of their ability to pass and enforce laws regarding the production of any “agricultural products”—a term so broad that it includes not only farm animals like cows and pigs, but also potentially dogs in puppy mills.
+Congress rejected the King Provision, or the so-called “Protect Interstate Commerce Act.”
+This provision, included in the House version of the Farm Bill, sought to strip states and localities of their ability to pass and enforce laws regarding the production of any “agricultural products”—a term so broad that it includes not only farm animals like cows and pigs, but also potentially dogs in puppy mills.

-The Farm Bill must also protect the ability of the National Organic Standards Board (NOSB) to make recommendations, such as animal welfare improvements, for our nation’s organic farms.
+The Farm Bill also protects the ability of the National Organic Standards Board (NOSB) to make recommendations, such as animal welfare improvements, for our nation’s organic farms.
 Consumers expect higher welfare for animals raised under the USDA Organic label, and the NOSB has consistently recommended changes to meet these expectations.
-However, Big Ag has been floating proposals to take over this board, curtail its power, and halt any progress for higher animal welfare.